 Ferrellgas has been named, along with several current and former officers, in several class action lawsuits alleging violations of certain securities laws based on alleged materially false and misleading statements in certain of our public disclosures.
 The lawsuits, the first of which was filed on October 6, 2016 in the Southern District of New York, seek unspecified compensatory damages.
 Derivative lawsuits with similar allegations have been filed naming Ferrellgas and several current and former officers and directors as defendants.
+On April 2, 2018, the securities class action lawsuits were dismissed with prejudice.
+On April 30, 2018, the plaintiffs filed a notice of appeal to the United States Court of Appeals for the Second Circuit and the parties are preparing appellate briefs.
+At this time the derivative lawsuits remain stayed by agreement.
 Ferrellgas believes that it has defenses and will vigorously defend these cases.
-Ferrellgas does not believe loss is probable or reasonably estimable at this time related to the putative class action lawsuits or the derivative action.
+Ferrellgas does not believe loss is probable or reasonably estimable at this time related to the putative class action lawsuits or the derivative actions.